adamelha/DB_music/APIs.md

 **Get Songs Table**
 ----
   Returns the table of all the songs depending on a filter and number of pages to display.
+  Currently does not check user for debugging simplicity.
   NOTE: in filters JSON in the Data Params

 * **URL**